fiskaltrust/release-notes/portal/portal-sprint-78.md

 ![new-outlets-page-search](images/sprint-78/outlets-page-search.png)<br><br>

 ## Next steps
-In the upcoming sprints, the development team will continue to improve the onboarding experience, data exports, and introduce some updates to our shop.
+In the upcoming sprints, the development team will continue to improve the outlet management feature.
+One very frequently asked feature is the bulk import for many outlets.
+Additionally to that we will improve the shopping experience so that you are able to buy outlet based products.

 ## Feedback
 We would love to hear what you think about these features.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).